 Sow, Grow and Share is RYA's latest project

-Sow, Grow and Share is a project whereby Rotary York Ainsty provides growing kits to produce fresh food for participants in the York locale.
+Sow, Grow and Share is now an over-arching title which encompasses the various diverse initiatives including Rotary York Ainsty providing growing kits to produce fresh food for participants in the York locale.

 Sow, Grow and Share - Windowsill Kits MAY 2022 - UPDATE OVERVIEW